 Unfortunately, I have never managed to make a personal acquaintance with famous artist Oleg Kulik, but I have been long following his public performances as a spectator.
-Although he was born in Kiev, he happened to become one the main figures of Moscow actionism, one of the most influential art currents in Russia during the 1990s.
+Although he was born in Kiev, he happened to become one of the main figures of Moscow actionism, one of the most influential art currents in Russia during the 1990s.

-Kulik is primarily associated with his canine performances, during which he impersonated a dog and even bit one of the spectators at an exhibition in Stockholm, provoking an international scandal.
+Oleg Kulik is primarily associated with his canine performances, during which he impersonated a dog and even bit one of the spectators at an exhibition in Stockholm, provoking an international scandal.
 But his sphere of creative interests is much wider and involves sculpture and photography.

 As I had a camera with me, I decided to make a few portraits of the living art legend.
-And it turned out that Kulik’s image in late 2010s seemed to bear no traces of his dog impersonations.
+And it turned out that Kulik’s image in the late 2010s seemed to bear no traces of his dog impersonations.